kingsdigitallab/kdl/frontend/src/about/maintenance.md

 ## KDL Maintained

 Websites listed as "maintained by KDL" are currently hosted on our servers and are automatically monitored for performance issues and potential problems.
 In the majority of instances, we will be notified very quickly of any issues with any of our sites, but if something slips through the net, we will respond quickly to notifications from web site users.
-Problems can be reported by using this [form.](/report-issue/)
+Problems can be reported by [contacting us](/contact-us/).

 Due to the complexity of some of our sites, there may occasionally be dependencies on several servers.